top of page

 1. Olivia Anger (2023) - 35:53

 If you're wondering if Ryan Hall is that Ryan Hall... yes, it is.
 The Pig's Asics partnership brought him to the Queen City to race.
 Given his PR of 28:07 and multiple American Records, this was probably a pretty easy run for him.
 Regardless, that'll be a tough one to take down.
-Also, shout out Olivia for shredding the record last year!
+Also, shout out Olivia for shredding the record in 2025.
+That'll be a tough one to take down, although this year brought 3 of the top 10 all-time spots!

 Ryan Hall's 30:32 10K win in 2014